WalletWasabi/WasabiDoc/docs/using-wasabi/DiscreetMode.md

 ## More information on Discreet Mode
 - In Discreet Mode the wallet is still usable, meaning that you can send and receive payments, as well as coinjoin.
 - Discreet Mode only masks the surface.
-This means if you request sensitive information to be seen in Discreet Mode, for example like clicking on an expander, Discreet Mode won't hide the content.
+This means that when you click to see more Details, some information (which wasn't visible at first) will be shown.
+- When hovering over the ### chars with the cursor, the content will be visible for a short amount of time.
 - Some justification of design decisions can be seen [here](https://github.com/zkSNACKs/WalletWasabi/issues/2234).